Missing and Murdered Indigenous Women and Relatives (MMIWR)

 • the inadequate responses of the federal and state criminal justice systems that fail Native women.

-A National Day of Awareness for Missing and Murdered Native Women and Girls will:
+A National Day of Awareness for Missing and Murdered Native Women and Relatives will:

 • honor the lives of our Native sisters,